 Check out Creating Pathways Home (PDF), an article published in our Alumni Circle magazine about the Pathways program.

-Keep up to date on what our Pathways scholars as they document their summers via our Pathways to Rural Alberta Blog.
+Keep up to date on our Pathways scholars as they document their summers via our Pathways to Rural Alberta Blog.

 Requirements & Standards

 Students will (at least) need to

 - complete a brief 500 word essay outlining their interest in the program, including a description of the project they hope to implement in their rural community;

 - be in good academic and financial standing with the University of Alberta;

 - provide one academic reference and one work or character reference;